 Everist Body Wash

-While it’s not as well known, the Everist body wash is actually one of my favorite products from the Everist lineup.
+While it’s not as well known, the original Everist body wash is actually one of my favorite products from their lineup.
 It’s just so creamy and rich feeling.
 Just like their shampoo and conditioner formulas, I’d say it’s more of a moisturizing product that a really deep cleanser, but it’s great as an everyday body wash.

-And using it with Everist’s natural “Konjac” sponge is a perfect combination for very gentle exfoliation and moisturization in one step.
+And using it with their natural “Konjac” sponge is a perfect combination for very gentle exfoliation and moisturization in one step.
+For one more level, they also make a new exfoliating sponge, with walnut and charcoal.

-(Konjac is a biodegradable – and home compostable – material made from the root of the Konjac vegetable.
-It was originally made as a sponge for babies, so don’t be deceived by the fact that it’s rock-hard before you add water.)
+Konjac is a biodegradable – and home compostable – material made from the root of the Konjac vegetable.
+It was originally created as a sponge for babies, so don’t be deceived by the fact that it’s rock-hard before you add water!
+Both Everist’s original sponge and the new exfoliating version are made of Konjac.

 When we think about how sustainable a product’s packaging is, it’s not just about the aluminum tube, plastic bottle, or cardboard box, but the shipping materials, too.
-And Everist does almost everything right in that sense.
+And Everist does everything right there, too.

-Their outer packaging is carboard (recycled and very easy to recycle), and it’s sealed with paper tape (not plastic).
+Their outer packaging is cardboard (recycled and very easy to recycle).
+And it’s sealed with paper tape (not plastic).
 Inside the box, the padding is also all recycled paper.

-Of course, the Everist concentrates come in recyclable aluminum tubes.
-(But you do need to unwind them, cut them open, and rinse out any remaining product before recycling.)
+The original Everist concentrates come in recyclable aluminum tubes.
+(Reminder: You do need to unwind them, cut them open, and rinse out any remaining product before recycling.)

 And the tubes arrive in cardstock cartons.
 While I would prefer they skipped the cartons, at least they’re made of recycled paper, and can be either recycled or composted.